 The running variable plays a critical role in regression discontinuity, which in this study represents the proportion of votes against the renewal of a road tax levy.

 A vote share of more than 50 means the renewal road tax levy fails and tax will no longer be collected, resulting in a stoppage of road funding via that particular tax levy.
 However, other road tax levies may continue to be in effect, and funds from current expense tax levies may still be used for road maintenance.
 There are 3,184 referendum results in our sample, 83% of which renew the tax, and 17% of which cut taxes and road maintenance.
 We quantify the size of the cut in road spending a city faces in two ways.
 The Great Financial Crisis falls in the middle of our dataset, so readers might wonder if voting behavior was affected, but we find vote share the same to two decimal points during and outside the years 2008-2009.
 Our key identification assumption is that the election results are not predetermined and vote share is not precisely manipulated to fall just above or below the cutoff.
-This asumption allows use to exploit the randomization around the cutoff and provides the variation needed to identify the causal effect of cutting road tax.
+This assumption allows us to exploit the randomization around the cutoff and provides the variation needed to identify the causal effect of cutting road tax.
 We test this assumption using a density test

 detailed below and covariate balance tests (see Appendix B).

 Density test.
-Classic regression discontinuity design (RDD) assumption states that agents cannot precisely manipulate the running variable to fall just above or below the cutoff.
+Classic regression discontinuity design (RDD)sometimes you say RDD other times you say RD so be consistent assumption states that agents cannot precisely manipulate the running variable to fall just above or below the cutoff.
 In our context, it means that the election results are not determined prior to when the ballot takes place.
 In other words, no individuals, organizations, higher levels of government, foreign governments, or the firm that programs the voting machines are dictating the precise vote share for the renewal road tax levy referendums raised by a city.
 The standard way to test this assumption is to perform a density test like that of Cattaneo, Jansson and Ma (2020), which is based on the idea that manipulation of elections might cause a clustering of votes just to one side of the cutoff, with a pronounced drop-off on the other side of the cutoff.
 The p-value of this density test is 0.98.
 A histogram of vote share is shown in Figure 2 that graphically illustrates the lack of abrupt change in density.

 Although Table 2 shows covariate balance between sets of cities that pass and fail to renew road tax levies, covariate values could still jump from one side of the cutoff to another.
 A drop in education levels, for example, could cause a drop in house prices that might coincide